|Return To The Office: News & Data Center

 Apple returned to the office (RTO) on April 11, 2022 with a hybrid work policy starting with one day per week in the office.
+Apple expects employees to return to the office for three days per week on September 5, 2022.
 This was expected to increase to two days per week after three weeks, then three days per week by May 23.
 Apple did reach two days per week, but pushed back three days per week indefinitely.

 Apple’s CEO, Tim Cook, was one of the first Fortune 100 CEOs to push for a return to office as early as June of 2020.
 While his stance was pro-office at that time, after many RTO delays, employee pushback, and experience operating remotely, Cook has changed his tune a bit.
 Currently, Tim Cook prefers a hybrid work model but acknowledges things could change: “We are looking forward to learning as we go and adjusting where we need to.”

 Here is everything you need to know about Apple’s return to office plan: the current policy, the timeline of delays, and sentiment from Apple employees and leadership about how work will be done in the future at the company.

 - Return To Office Date: September 5, 2022

 - Office Visit Expectations: Three days per week

 - Office Space Footprint: Increasing

 “Apple Inc. told staff at its main Silicon Valley headquarters that the first phase of a plan to return to the office will begin on June 15, but stressed that most employees won’t go back for several months at least.
 Phase 1 will be ‘very limited’ and workers will only be allowed in the office on certain days depending on their job.”

 Apple’s plan to delay the return was leaked July 13, 2022.